What is a bad debt reserve?

 Another example of the use of a bad debt reserve concerns the write-off of debt incurred due to a customer’s bankruptcy or exit from the market.
 Even when a company goes bankrupt and an agreement is reached to allow creditors to collect a small percentage of the outstanding debt, there is often a significant amount of outstanding invoices that the supplier must cancel.
 A bad debt reserve helps alleviate the trauma of having to write off outstanding bills as uncollected.
 In addition, the act of using a bad debt reserve to cover these types of losses can also often be used as a deduction on annual tax returns, helping to further alleviate financial loss for the business.

-See also What is Direct Paper?
+See also What is a joint venture?

 Even a small business may occasionally have a customer who is unable to pay an invoice for one reason or another.
 Having a bad debt reserve can be particularly important for small businesses, as a large percentage of the revenue generated tends to go to basic operations.
 When the revenue collected is much less than the amount generated in the bills, a source of funds to make up the difference becomes crucial.
 Creating a bad debt reserve that is roughly equal to at least thirty days of operating expenses is an excellent way to protect against bad debt and lessen the negative impact on the overall operation of the business.